MFE Presents: A Safe and Healthy Halloween

 What are some rules for trick-or-treating?

 For many parents and families, the COVID-19 pandemic seems like a never-ending scary movie killing holiday fun.
 One of the most important questions for families: Is it safe to trick or treat this year?
 Safe Kids Worldwide says Halloween will look a little different.
 However, a few things will remain the same: trick or treating.
-Whether you choose to follow traditions or try some alternatives, follow the Centers for Disease Control and Prevention’s (CDC) and American Academy of Pediatrics’ (AAP) COVID-19 guidelines and recommendations.
-Also, get familiar with the standard Halloween safety tips for traffic, costumes, parties, and masks.
+Whether you follow traditions or try alternatives, follow the Centers for Disease Control and Prevention’s (CDC) and American Academy of Pediatrics (AAP) COVID-19 guidelines and recommendations.
+Also, get familiar with the standard Halloween safety tips for traffic, costumes, parties and masks.

-Teachers/Providers: work with parents and families to help ensure their little pumpkins and ghastly ghosts have a fun, safe, and happy Halloween.
+Teachers/Providers: Work with parents and families to help ensure their little pumpkins and ghastly ghosts have a fun, safe, healthy and happy Halloween.

 Scary-Healthy Halloween Treats

 Little ghosts and ghouls love to dress up and trick-or-treat for Halloween, but all the sweets can play tricks on their teeth.
 Sugar and leftover food, combined with bacteria in the mouth, produce a weak acid that can cause cavities.
-While doctors and dentists agree that children should not eat large amounts of sugary treats, candy consumption is almost unavoidable at this time of year.
+While doctors and dentists agree that children should not eat large amounts of sugary treats, candy consumption is unavoidable at this time of year.
 Try these “7 Tips To Prevent Halloween Treats from Playing Tricks on Children’s Teeth” to help keep your child’s mouth healthy this Halloween.
-Also, discover MFE’s 10 Scary-Healthy Halloween Treats as alternatives to sugary treats.

 - Monster Smoothie Bowls